meain/esa/README.md

 esa -c "and what about yesterday's weather"

 # Retry the last command with modifications
-esa -r "make it more detailed"
+esa -r make it more detailed

 # View conversation history
 esa --list-history